Eccentricity Estimate for Black Hole Mergers with Numerical Relativity Simulations

-LIGO/Virgo carried out a binary parameter estimation for GW190521 and found evidence for precession \cite{GW190521discovery}.
-The waveform family used for that analysis, however, did not include the possibility of eccentricity.
-A previous study showed that highly-eccentric, high-mass black hole mergers can be confused with precession if one uses a non-eccentric, precessing waveform model \cite{bustillo2020confusing}.
-A separate study considered low-eccentricity, non-precessing waveforms and found that they match GW190521 observations similarly to precessing but non-eccentric waveforms \cite{IsobelGW190521,Lower_2018}.
-Our results support the presence of both precession and high eccentricity.
+LIGO-Virgo carried out a binary parameter estimation for GW190521 and found mild evidence for spin-induced orbital precession\cite{GW190521discovery}.
+The waveform family used for that analysis, however, did not include the possibility of eccentricity, and in general it is difficult to identify orbital eccentricity through observations\cite{Abbott_eBBH,Ramos-Buades:2020eju,2013PhRvD..87d3004E}, e.g. since highly-eccentric, high-mass black hole mergers may be confused with precession if one uses a non-eccentric, precessing waveform model\cite{bustillo2020confusing}.
+For GW190521, low-eccentricity, non-precessing waveforms match observations similarly to precessing but non-eccentric waveforms\cite{IsobelGW190521,Lower_2018}.

-We list the binary parameters found by LIGO and those found by our analysis for the waveform with the highest $\log{\cal L}_{\rm marg}$ in Table \ref{table:PE}.
-We see that our reconstruction finds remarkably similar parameters than LIGO/Virgo, except for the eccentricity.